Live broadcast: May 5 with Courtney Barnett, David Rawlings, and Neal Brennan

 Maybe it's the gene pool: Chris Eldridge's father was a founding member of the Seldom Scene, a group that guitarist Chris would join after earning a degree in music performance from Oberlin.
 He went on to start a bluegrass band, the Infamous Stringdusters, and later to critical acclaim with Punch Brothers.
 Mount Royal, his 2017 duo album with guitarist Julian Lage, is nominated for a Grammy Award (Best Contemporary Instrumental Album).

-At age three, Paul Kowert started on violin, but by fourth grade he'd taken up bass, and he later graduated from the Curtis Institute of Music.
-Now this Wisconsin-raised, Nashville-based musician is a member of Punch Brothers and has toured with Mike Marshall's Big Trio and Dave Rawlings Machine.
-His American roots quartet Hawktail includes mandolinist Dominick Leslie, fiddler Brittany Haas, and guitarist Jordan Tice.
-Their new album comes out soon.
+Paul Kowert started on violin at age three, but by fourth grade he’d taken up bass, and he later graduated from the Curtis Institute of Music.
+The Nashville-based musician is a member of Punch Brothers and Hawktail, and has toured with Mike Marshall’s Big Trio and Dave Rawlings Machine.

 "Adventurous, truly dynamic, and forward-thinking drumming," said Modern Drummer magazine of Ted Poor.
 An in-demand session player and sideman, this Eastman School of Music alum has toured worldwide with various bands, and he is currently an Artist in Residence at the University of Washington, Seattle.
 For the past few years, Ted has been a member of Andrew Bird's band and appears on Bird's 2016 release, Are You Serious.